 Looking for information on a Big Island car rental for your trip to Hawaii?
 You’re in the right place!
-We just returned from a 6-day Big Island vacation and rented a car for our trip to get around the island.
+I recently returned from a 6-day Big Island vacation and rented a car for this trip to get around the island.

-In this post, we cover personal tips so you can feel comfortable renting a car in Hawaii.
+In this post, I cover tips from my personal experience of what to know about renting a car in Hawaii.

-For our trip, we booked a car with our favorite car rental company Discover Cars.
-This is the company that we use because they offer the best deals and tons of cars to choose from.
+For my trip, I booked a car with my favorite car rental company Discover Cars.
+This is the company that I love to use because they offer the best deals and tons of cars to choose from.

 You may also be wondering how difficult is it to drive around on the Big Island.
-We booked hotels in various locations on the island so we’ll clear all of that up in this post as well!
+I booked hotels in various locations on the island to explore different parts of it and it was very easy driving around.

 Some of the links used in this blog may be affiliate links.
 At no extra cost to you, I earn a small commission when you book through these links for which I am very thankful!